ajrosen/Bitwarden-Accelerator/README.md

 Copy a login item's password to the clipboard.
 Use these modifiers to copy other fields instead.

 	Control			Username
 	Shift			TOTP code
 	Command			Notes

 	Option			Opens a new menu with additional actions
 	Fn			Show all fields in a dialog window

+	Command + Option	View all fields in Alfred

 #### *Automatic field rotation*